kburakengin/firebase-functions-deploy/README.md

         with:
           serviceAccountKey: "${{ secrets.DEPLOY_SERVICE_ACCOUNT_KEY }}"
           projectId: "${{ env.PROJECT_ID }}"
-          functions: "myFunction1,myFunction2" # The name of the functions
+          functionNames: "myFunction1,myFunction2" # The name of the functions
 ```

 ## Options